 The ideal amount of revs for the race start shouldn’t be full throttle.
-Instead, you should only look to apply around 70-80% throttle as you are waiting for the lights to go out.
-If you have 100% throttle applied, it is very likely that you’ll get too much wheelspin as you start to pull away.
+Instead, you should only look to apply around 20-30% throttle as you are waiting for the lights to go out.
+If you have 100% throttle applied, you will almost always get too much wheelspin as you start to pull away.

-This will cause your engine to rev more, and wont give you the optimal amount of traction.
-This method will result in you getting beating off of the line, and likely losing positions.
+This will cause your engine to rev more, won’t give you the optimal amount of traction and can often result in an embarrassing spin.

 Get a smooth launch off the line

-As the start lights all start to go red, maintain the ideal RPM.
-Keep the same throttle pressure initially when the lights go out.
-You don’t want to suddenly apply full throttle as the lights go out.
+As the start lights start to go red, maintain the ideal RPM, and keep the same amount of throttle pressure applied initially when the lights go out.
+You don’t want to apply full throttle as the lights go out suddenly.
 This will result in too much wheelspin.